vefunder/protocol-research-review/articles/Monerium/monerium.md

 ### Risk Summary E-money:

 It is important to note that there are residual risks associated with e-money, such as defaulting governments or banks.
+Although EMI's operate under heightened regulatory scrutiny, technology is rapidly developing, and therefore require regulators to continually adapt to an ever-evolving landscape.
+Fabio Panetta, member of the Executive Board of the ECB, [issued a statement on the digital Euro](https://www.ecb.europa.eu/press/key/date/2022/html/ecb.sp220615~0b859eb8bc.en.html), highlighting the dangers presented by poorly regulated stablecoins and ongoing negotions for EU Regulation on Markets in Crypto-Assets (MiCA).

-However, considering that an EMI is likely banking with systemically important banks and investing in AAA-rated government bonds, the remaining risks can be considered minimal.
-In certain regards, e-money is considerably less risky than the systemically important banks which operate in the EU.
+However, considering that an EMI is likely banking with systemically important banks and investing in AAA-rated government bonds, the remaining risks have significant regulatory oversight.
+In certain regards, e-money introduce minimal additional risk beyond the systemically important banks which operate in the EU.

 - In contrast to the fractional reserve banking system, e-money is over-collateralized 2% in excess of the outstanding issued e-money.
 - Most holdings are invested into high-quality liquid assets, whereby the reserves are also segregated from the EMI, and only the necessary amount is kept at a bank to meet regular withdrawals.
 - Government bonds are secured through the ability of the government to tax its citizens, while banks do not have such an option.
-- You have diversification benefits by investing in multiple government bonds.
+- Reduced risk from diversification in multiple government bonds.

-All of these factors combined make the case for money that provides a more secure money scheme than demand deposits.
+All of these factors combined make the case for money that provides similar protections to consumers as demand deposits.

 ## Monerium